Commentary on the Holy Quran: Surah Al-Fateha: Incessant Providence

 The author explains that God's Providence and Grace is a continuous process, hence the verse rabbi l-’ālamīn (Sustainer of the Worlds).
 He writes:

 "The Lord of the Universe (rabbi l-’ālamīn) showers His Providential grace incessantly on the entire universe, without a single moment's interruption.
 Even after the creation of the universe that Source of beneficence is as indispensable as He was before anything had come into being and the world is as much dependent on His Providence for its survival and support as it was for its coming into being and its taking shape.
 It is He who takes care of the universe every moment and every particle of it is alive and fresh because of Him."
 (Commentary, page 141).

-Verse 3: Ar raḥmāni r-raḥīm
+Verse 3

 The author has related the two major attributes of God, the alrrahman and alrrahim to have found manifestation in the attributes of Muhammad.
 Being Muhammad and Ahmad.
 "Muhammad " is the One most Praised (a manifestation of alrrahman) and " Ahmad " is the one completely lost in the praise of God (a manifestation of alrrahim).